Only this pageAll pages

 Default: 7 days

-Download up to “X” shows simultaneously from The TVDB sets the number of concurrent connections to TheTVDB API.
+Download up to “X” shows simultaneously from sets the number of concurrent connections to TheTVDB API.

 It can be set in the range 1 to 8.